-9. Petitioners have long and repeatedly requested that the Dutchess County Board of

-Elections ("Dutchess BOE") designate Bard's Bertelsmann Campus Center (the "Bard Location")
+9. Petitioners have long and repeatedly requested that the Dutchess County Board of Elections ("Dutchess BOE") designate Bard's Bertelsmann Campus Center (the "Bard Location") in lieu of or in addition to the Church as a polling place.

 10. The Town of Red Hook Board unanimously supports this request, Ex.
-A (2020)

-Resolution), and has supported similar requests.
+A (2020 Resolution), and has supported similar requests.
 Ex.
 B (2016 Resolutions).

-11. Respondent Dutchess BOE Democratic Chair Elizabeth Soto supports this request.
+Respondent Dutchess BOE Democratic Chair Elizabeth Soto supports this request.
 Ex.
 C (Letter dated March 3, 2020).